Sheila Mello: Biography

 Sheila was born in Cidade Ademar, a district on the outskirts of São Paulo.
 Before becoming known for her participation in the group É o Tchan!, She graduated in both classical ballet and in modern ballet.

-Her entry to the group É o Tchan! came in 1998 through a contest held to choose a replacement for the dancer Carla Perez who left the group.
+Her entry to the group É o Tchan! came in 1998 through a contest held to choose a replacement for the dancer Carla Perez who had left the group.
 Immediately after her victory she posed nude for the first time in Playboy magazine.
 She was on the cover in the other two editions, one next to Scheila Carvalho, her colleague É o Tchan!.
 In October 2007, she posed naked again, this time for the magazine Sexy.

 In 2009, she participated of the second season of the Brazilian reality show, A Fazenda.
-During the competition, she came to know her future husband, the former swimmer Fernando Scherer.
+During the competition, she met her future husband, the former swimmer Fernando Scherer.
 They married on July 24, 2010.
 In August 2018, Mello announced her separation from Scherer.